 This is another element that has to be considered as part of your overall disaster recovery plan, as traditional sprinklers are obviously not an acceptable choice for server rooms or rooms full of computers that contain critical company data.
 Server rooms are generally built to be sealed off in the event a fire breaks out and to displace the oxygen in the room with an inert gas to starve out the fire.
 Both server rooms and general office rooms can also employ a synthetic gas cooling system as an alternative to water.

-As mentioned in the previous segment, Datto pushes local backup snapshots to remote secure cloud servers automatically as they are created.
+As mentioned above, Datto pushes local backup snapshots to remote secure cloud servers automatically as they are created.
 Both local and cloud files can be automatically configured to be “pruned” out as older versions become obsolete and unnecessary.
 Infinite cloud retention is also available to businesses who need to keep backups for longer periods of time, whether for added security or regulatory compliance.

 With Datto, remote monitoring is a trusted safety net, not another security concern.
 Remote intervention is limited to ensuring that backups are made and retained properly, securing those files appropriately, and providing assistance when a disaster scenario occurs.
 Troubleshooting support is also continually available.